20 Top Kitchen renovation trends and 10 trends to avoid in 2021

 What a kitchen means today for a family is very different from what they meant in the past.
 Traditionally kitchens have always been a place for cooking and cleaning only.
 Kitchens today are a place where most of the family congregates.
 It is a place that brings the family together whether it is in the form of a breakfast island bar or an open plan kitchen which opens into your living space.

-Here’s what we concluded as the top kitchen trends for 2020
+Here’s what we concluded as the top kitchen renovation trends for 2021

 - Smart Kitchens